magnusfeuer/m1/README.md

 More documentation to come as I ressurect the code.

+## Setting up the build box

+Install an Ubuntu 12.04 *32 bit* version in a VM or on a build box.
+20GB of disk will be needed for OS, tools, and build.

-To build, you need the following additional packages
+Add the necessary packages using

     sudo apt-get install libpng-dev flex gperf g++ libx11-dev \
         libmysqlclient-dev libssl-dev libgif-dev git

 MySQL is used to manage device key databases on the backend server.
 It has nothing to do with the code run on the device.

-Non DRM versions of the code can be built in order to skip package protection and other corporate stuff not needed anymore
+Non-DRM versions of the code can be built in order to skip package protection and other corporate stuff not needed anymore

 X11 is only used in debug mode on the build host.
 The target code running on the device uses the framebuffer.

 This code only works with bison-2.3, which is distributed and built in core/extern, something that should be fixed.

+We have custom font rendering, and tools that generates font files from truetype source fonts.

+We have our own graphics animation format, DDS, which is non destructive and allows direct mapping of an animation file into memory and render it directly from there onto a framebuffer.
+MMX, SSE, and SSE2 acceleration is supported.

+The frame buffer driver has a lot of Unichrome cruft code to support analog video out.
+There is a cleaned up version of the epic graphics code (now called EPX) available that we should probably port back to the M1 code.

 ## Building

     make APP=jway/roll_demo_x11

 ## Running

     sh run_debug.sh